RenderKit/ospray/modules/mpi/README.md

 =============

 The MPI module provides two OSPRay devices to allow applications to leverage distributed rendering capabilities.
-The `mpi_offload` device provides transparent image-parallel rendering, where the same OSPRay application written for local rendering can be replicated across multiple nodes to distribute the rendering work.
-The `mpi_distributed` device allows MPI distributed applications to use OSPRay for distributed rendering, where each rank can render and independent piece of a global data set, or hybrid rendering where ranks partially or completely share data.
+The `mpiOffload` device provides transparent image-parallel rendering, where the same OSPRay application written for local rendering can be replicated across multiple nodes to distribute the rendering work.
+The `mpiDistributed` device allows MPI distributed applications to use OSPRay for distributed rendering, where each rank can render and independent piece of a global data set, or hybrid rendering where ranks partially or completely share data.